Datavorous/Game-Of-Life-Sandbox/README.md

 #### Method 2
 + Follow this <a href="https://youtu.be/u6LXRF-iMg8">video</a>
-+ Download raylib, mingw compiler, and the files and folders of this repo
++ Download <a href="https://raylib.com">raylib</a>, mingw compiler, and the files and folders of this repo
 + Place the right stuffs in ```gol/include``` and ```gol/lib``` folders
 + Run ```gol/build.bat```